Home Page

 Since returning to the UK she has gained widespread teaching experience and has performed throughout the country with well known acts.
 She can be seen playing drum kit in the Jamie Cullum video for the single 'Mind trick' and recently performed with Robyn at Radio 1's Big One.

 Apart from Bang On!
-Katie currently plays drum kit and sings in the rock duo Paradise Non Gratis, performs as a session musician, and teaches drum kit in south west London.
+Katie currently plays drum kit and sings in the rock duo Minus One, performs as a session musician, and teaches drum kit in south west London.

 Forsaking a promising career as a dustman, he went to university to study music, and has since performed with orchestras, djs, bands of various genres and in theatrical and performance art productions.
 Also an improviser and a composer, he finds that Bang On! perfectly combines the chance to be musically creative on a whole range of instruments whilst doing what he likes best, which is drumming on anything available.

 As well as Bang On!
-Dave currently performs as a session musician, plays percussion for dance classes, kit for The Break Lites and various instruments in eclectic duo The Magpies.
+Dave currently performs as a freelance musician, plays percussion for dance classes, and drum kit and fiddle for The Wessex Pistols.

 The story so far...!